user-edit10 Sep 2022

 • Multi Commodity Exchange (MCX)-

-Operates in over 40 countries and is the largest commodity exchange in India.
-In 2003 it came into existence.
-Commodities traded in MCX are bullion, metals, energies & spices.
+MCX operates in over 40 countries and is the largest commodity exchange in India.
+It was established in 2003.
+Commodities traded in MCX are bullion, metals, energies, and spices.

 • National Commodity Exchange (NCDEX)-

-This commodity is specialized in agricultural trading.
-In 2003 it came into existence.
-Commodities traded in NCDEX are pulses, fibers, oil & oil seeds.
+This commodity exchange specializes in agricultural trading.
+It was established in 2003.
+Commodities traded in NCDEX are pulses, fibers, oil, and oil seeds.

 • National Multi Commodity Exchange (NMCE)-

-In 2003, it came into existence.
-Commodities traded in NMCE are seeds, mustards, soybean, copper, black pepper, lead, zinc, jute & gold.
+It was established in 2003.
+NMCE trades seeds, mustards, soybeans, copper, black pepper, lead, zinc, jute, and gold.

 • Indian Commodity Exchange (ICEX)-

-It's a screen-based online derivative exchange.
-In 2019, it came into existence.
-Commodities traded in ICEX are gold, silver, diamond, copper, crude oil, natural oil & iron.
+ICEX is a screen-based online derivative exchange that was launched in 2019.
+Commodities traded in ICEX include gold, silver, diamonds, copper, crude oil, natural oil, and iron.

 • The Ace Derivative Exchange (ACE)-